Sun Damage and Photo-Ageing in Toronto: The Long Repair Guide

 For Pre-Cancerous Or Cancerous Lesions

-Actinic keratoses, suspicious moles, non-healing lesions — dermatology evaluation.
+Actinic keratoses, suspicious moles, non-healing lesions, dermatology evaluation.
 We screen at consult and refer when indicated.
-Look, we don’t treat suspicious lesions cosmetically.
+We don’t treat suspicious lesions cosmetically.

 Hands And Décolletage